推荐杏吧原创

 • Prevent videos from playing automatically; allow users the choice to play the file.

-Here are some best practices in improving the accessibility of social media for each platform:
+Here are some best practices for improving the accessibility of social media for each platform:

 Social Media Site Registration